 Scholarly Commons Citation

 Carkin, Michael J., "Assessment of the Thermal Advantages of Biased Supersonic Cooling" (2014).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 34.